wu87988622/ohara/ohara-manager-nodejs/README.md

 2. Install [Yarn](https://yarnpkg.com/lang/en/) 1.7.0 or greater.

-3. Make sure you're in the project root and use this command to setup the app: `yarn setup`.
+3. Make sure you're in the ohara-manager root and use this command to setup the app: `yarn setup`.
 This will install all the dependencies for both the **Server** and the **Client** as well as creating a production build for the client.

 Have issues while setting up?
 Try the **Having issues** section to troubleshoot.